 Several international environmental NGOs have longstanding programs in the Caribbean Islands Hotspot.
 They include BirdLife International, Durrell Wildlife Conservation Trust, Fauna & Flora International, Island Conservation, the International Union for Conservation of Nature, The Nature Conservancy and the World Resources Institute.
-International NGOs play an important role in channeling resources to local CSOs in the region.
-Although this support is typically in the form of funding and technical assistance for project implementation, there are instances of international NGOs supporting institutional capacity development.
+International NGOs play an important role in channeling technical resources to local CSOs in the region.